HiveHQ/HiveSdkDocs/source/index.html.md

 }
 ```

-This call will take the provided user data, and use it to "authenticate" the current user and add them to your brand's contact list in Hive.
+This command will take the provided user data, and use it to "authenticate" the current user and add them to your brand's contact list in Hive.

-To ensure that phone numbers are properly saved, it is recommended to provide phone numbers in E.164 or RFC3966 format.
+To ensure that phone numbers are properly saved, provide phone numbers in E.164 or RFC3966 format.
 In cases where Hive cannot resolve a poorly formatted phone number, a default country code of `+1` (United States/Canada) will be assumed.
+Users with invalid phone numbers will not be saved into Hive.

 To ensure you can legally send SMS messages to your contacts via Hive, you must also collect explicit opt-in consent from each user that complies with TCPA.
 If users have provided you with explicit consent to receive SMS messages, you should pass a value of <code>true</code> for the <code>didSmsOptIn</code> parameter.
-If this flag is passed in as <code>false</code> (or if this information is not collected at all) the user will still be imported into your Hive account but no SMS messages can be targeted at them.
+If this parameter is passed in as <code>false</code> (or if this parameter is not provided), then the user will still be imported into your Hive account but no SMS messages can be sent to them.

 The <code>phoneNumber</code> field is the only required field, although passing along as much data as possible is recommended.
 For instance, including <code>firstName</code> will help to generate a gender for your contacts in Hive. <code>location</code> should be a string with as much location granularity as possible (we'll take care of geocoding, etc. on our own).